4 Continuity

 n

-By appealing to the limit laws for sequences (Theorem 9.2), we can combine continuous functions in
+By appealing to the limit laws for sequences (Theorem 2.15), continuous functions may be combined

 lim x